Best Drum Dampeners

 Although most claim that they do not leave any on the packaging, if stored wrongly or in stores where the temperature surges, you might end up with a ball of sticky gel that is too disgusting to handle.

-I find that buying straight from the manufacturer or from Amazon is much safer.
+I find that buying straight from the manufacturer or from Amazon is much easier.
+Or, look for music stores that sell drum dampening gels.

 Best Weight Based Accessory for Drum Dampening